 2. If you enjoy diving head to the island of Tioman, just an hour’s flight off the east coast in the middle of a marine park.
 Here you can kick off your shoes and hide out at jungle-chic JapaMala Resort.

 3. Journey deep into the jungle staying at Borneo Rainforest Lodge where you’ll explore this incredible primary rainforest with your private ranger guide.
 Wildlife is prolific and you have a good chance of seeing pygmy elephants, wild orang-utans, gibbons and a range of striking birdlife.
 There is also plenty of activities from river tubing, swimming in waterfall pools, jungle trekking and night safaris.

 4. Our summer is the perfect time to visit Tanjong Jara, a traditional but luxurious retreat located on a secluded stretch of beach on Malaysia’s East Coast.
 Outside the Resort, enjoy cycle tours to nearby fishing villages, trek through the jungle or join a river cruise.

 5. Langkawi is the perfect island for those seeking beach bliss.
 Emerald-green jungle tumbles down to sugar white sand - a perfect blend of unspoilt wilderness and five star pampering at luxurious Datai or Four Seasons.

-Malaysia is split into two parts, the first being the mainland of Peninsula Malaysia (including the islands of Langkawi, Penang and Pangkor) which is sandwiched between Thailand to the North and Singapore to the South.
-East Malaysia consists of the two states, Sabah and Sarawak, on the island of Borneo to the East.
-Borneo is also shared with the Royal Kingdom of Brunei and the Indonesian province of Kalimantan to the South.
+Malaysia is split into two parts, the first being the mainland of Peninsula Malaysia (including the islands of Langkawi, Penang and Pangkor) and East Malaysia which consists of the two states, Sabah and Sarawak, on the island of Borneo.
+With a regular network of domestic flights these different regions can easily be combined on any Malaysia holiday.